-When we were in Russia for our honeymoon, we discovered small packets of instant, fruity porridge.
+When we were in Russia for our honeymoon aboard the transmongolian railway, we discovered small packets of instant, fruity porridge.
 Just add hot water from the samovar, and there's your breakfast.
 I'd never seen these before (not that I'd really looked), but we lived on them while we were on the train.

-As we started preparing for Greenland, I realised I wanted to get some to take with us, but I couldn't find anything comparable in the UK - and a shopping trip to Russia is sadly out of budget.
+As we started preparing for Greenland, where we'd be camping, I realised I wanted to get something similar to take with us.
+But I couldn't find anything comparable in the UK - and a shopping trip to Russia was sadly out of budget.

 Well, you all know I like a challenge...

 I started with our everyday porridge recipe, converted everything to dried form, and experimented with just adding hot water.
 The final product tastes pretty similar to the Russian version.